ciatph/storyboard/README.md

 4. Open `/config/database.yml`.
 Delete the `database` line under `development`, `test` and `production`.
 Replace with <br>

-	`url: postgres://postgres:admin@localhost/storybook`. (where "storybook" is the database name.
-You can assign your own DB name).
+	`url: postgres://postgres:admin@localhost/storybook`. (where "storybook" is the yet-to-be-created database.
+You can assign your own database name).
 Delete the `username` and `password` lines under `production`.

 5. Open `/db/seeds.rb`.
 Delete all `private: true` nodes.